Timely Tips – September 2021

 Fall feeding:

-I prefer to feed hay in the fall when I can grow grass this allows me to feed much less hay.
-It is possible to grow as much as five times the grass then hay fed in the fall but there are many variables to consider.
+I prefer to feed hay in the fall when I can grow grass.
+This allows me to feed much less hay.
+It is possible to grow as much as five times the grass than hay fed in the fall, but there are many variables to consider.

 Decent soil fertility and properly managed grazing heights will grow more grass.
 Fall hay feeding can dramatically improve fields with weed problems and low fertility.
-Ideally, allow sacrifice areas substantial recovery time before winter and you’ll see quick green-ups.
+Ideally, allow sacrifice areas substantial recovery time before winter, and you’ll see quick spring green-ups.

 The minimum recommended grazing height for cool-season grasses, such as tall fescue, is 4” during the growing season.
 I don’t like to see it taken below 2” in the winter.